yared81/StopWatch/README.md

-# StopWatch
+# Clock
-Includes functions of Stopwatch and Timer
+Includes functions of a world clock with cities, Stopwatch and Timer.